zflegle3/calculator/README.md

 ## Features
 * Three Color themes available using theme slider
 * Users are able to see active states for interactive elements (links & buttons)
-* Responsive component matches desktop and mobile designs
+* Responsive style matches the objective design on desktop and mobile screens

 ## Technologies